SangivGiovanni/Job-Hunting-Web-Scraper/README.md

 # Web-Scraper

 This program scrapes information from the monster website to find you the most suited jobs you are looking for.
 Input field, location and job role to find jobs you can apply to.

+Download and run the WebScraper.py file to find jobs!